-Under Preferred Alternative 2 all endorsements lost due to the misunderstanding mentioned above would be reinstated if participants renewed their permit in the year in which they failed to renew their endorsement and they did at one time hold an endorsement.
+Under Preferred Alternative 2, five out of 30 endorsements lost due to the misunderstanding mentioned above would be reinstated if participants renewed their permit in the year in which they failed to renew their endorsement and they did at one time hold an endorsement.
 Furthermore, fishery participants eligible to have their endorsements reinstated would be required to apply for a limited access endorsement within one year after the effective date of the final rule.
 This would benefit local fishermen as it would give them the opportunity to re-engage in the fishery and thus support local dealers and processors, as well as captains and crew.
 The numbers of those that can be renewed only reflects a small portion of a community's fleet participation, and apparently reflects a desire to give fishermen a "break" and allow them to continue to fish and assist in the production of a healthy local fishery.

-Alternative 3 would give those fishermen who failed to renew their endorsements in a timely manner, improperly filled out the renewal form, or misunderstood the renewal process another chance to submit a complete application form to the Southeast Regional Administrator.
-This would provide those vessel owners who were not able to apply or reapply for their endorsements ample time to do so following the correct process.
-It is expected that Alternative 3 would allow as many as five (5) vessel owners the option to gain back their fishery participant status in the limited entry program if they wish to do so by submitting a complete application to the Southeast Regional Administrator.
-Again, this would allow fishermen to re-engage in the fishery and all of the positive attributes of the this will follow, such as increased employment, etc.
+Alternative 3 would give anywhere between zero and five vessels which failed to renew their endorsements in a timely manner, improperly filled out the renewal form, or misunderstood the renewal process another chance to submit a complete application form to the Southeast Regional Administrator.
+This would provide those vessel owners who were not able to do so, ample time to apply or reapply for their endorsements following the correct process.
+Again, this would allow fishermen to re-engage in the fishery and all of the positive attributes of this will follow, such as increased employment etc.

 Under Alternative 1 (No-action) current rock shrimp endorsement renewal regulations would be upheld and all endorsements lost due to a failure to renew in a timely manner, improperly filling out the renewal form, or misunderstanding the renewal process would not be reinstated.
-No increase in administrative burden or cost would be expected as a result of choosing Alternative 1.
+No increase in administrative burden or cost would be expected as a result of choosing Alternative 1 (No-action).